dreazz97/combustivel/README.md

-# Prices of Fuel in my Local Area
+# Cheapest Prices of Fuel in Some Portuguese Counties.

 ### Web APP functionality:
 This site provides information about the top 5 cheapest petrol and diesel spots in some counties of Portugal.